VisibleOverworldWildEncounters/Visible-Overworld-Wild-Encounters-V20/README.md

     female form    - SPECIES_female.png or SPECIES_n_female (e.g. PIDGEY_female.png or PIKACHU_3_female.png)
 2. Add Script: Follow this link https://github.com/VisibleOverworldWildEncounters/V20 and copy the folder "Visible Overworld Wild Encounters - Script" to your "/plugins/" folder.
 3. [optional] Change Settings: Open the script file in the folder and change the parameters in the settings section therein as you like.
 Details descriptions about the parameters can be found there as well.
 4. [optional] Install Add-Ons (the folders under "/optional/" in the github repository): There are a lot of Add-Ons and parameter settings for your personal optimal solution.
 So, Copy Add-Ons in your "/plugins/" folder and edit parameters in settings of that Add-Ons to your liking.
-Some Add-On and parameter combinations can produce lag, e.g. a high spawning rate without a spawning cap, or e.g. "NO_OF_CHOSEN_TILES=0" (or too high) when having other scripts like Pokemon Following.
-Some add-Ons are incompatible to each other and some add-ons require external plugins.
+Some Add-Ons are incompatible to each other and some Add-On and parameter combinations can produce lag, e.g. a high spawning rate without a spawning cap, or e.g. "NO_OF_CHOSEN_TILES=0" (or too high) when having other scripts like Pokemon Following.
 So, do not simply include all folders.
 5. Enjoy!

 ### HELP AND MORE